xperiments/p1touch/README.md

 ### Optional Hardware

 - **[DS18B20 Temperature Sensor](docs/temperature-sensor.md)**: For printers that do not have an integrated chamber temperature sensor, you have the option to add an external DS18B20 temperature sensor.
-This sensor will provide accurate chamber temperature readings and enhance the functionality of your P1Touch Screen.
+This sensor will provide accurate chamber temperature readings and enhance the functionality of your xtouch screen.
 Connector on the screen is 1.25 MZ JST 4P.
 - **DS18B20 P1P/P1S Chamber Temp Enclosure**: Additionally, we have created a 3D model that allows you to easily integrate the DS18B20 Temperature Sensor inside your P1P/P1S printer.
 You can find the 3D model [here](https://makerworld.com/en/models/19658).

 ## Features